- Guru Difference

 When it comes to digital security, passwords are a major component.
 How will you access the system?
 Security is the biggest area of concern with 21 CFR Part 11 because you must know that the right people have the right permissions and that not just anyone can jump in.

 Password best practices should apply, but the regulation itself is vague.

 We consulted experts on 21 CFR Part 11 about the design of our Greenlight Guru platform and approach with respect to security.
 We wanted to ensure that we would meet Part 11 compliance and could give advice to users for doing so.

-Clear audit trails are required so you can view which user performed any given action, at what time, to your records.
+Clear audit trails are required so you can trace back to which user performed any given action, and at what time, to your records.
 When were records created, modified, deleted, or made obsolete?

-In addition to change management, audit trails apply to moments of access.
+In addition to keeping track of change management activities, audit trails apply to moments of access.
 You should always know when users are logging in and when they are locked out.
 You might call it a “complete history of your record-keeping system.”